clintonbosch/sharepoint-rest-interface/README.md

 Java interface for sharepoint restful webservices

 This API allows you perform RESTful webservice calls to your sharepoint server and work with simple POJOs taking away the need to parse XML or JSON responses.
+It has only been tested using Sharepoint 2013 server.

 To use this API include the sharepoint-rest-api.jar in your project classpath as well as all the dependencies in the lib directory.
 You can then use as follows: